Tbbfff/Tbbfff/README.md

 - 👋 Hi, I’m @Tbbfff
-- 👀 I’m interested in Games, Data Science and back end development
+- 👀 I’m interested in Games, Cybersecurity and Software Engineering
-- 🌱 I’m currently learning Software engineering
+- 🌱 I’m currently learning Software engineering and Cyber Security
 <!--- 💞️ I’m looking to collaborate on ...--->
-- 📫 How to reach me ... tbrunobf@gmail.com
+- 📫 How to reach me: tbrunobf@gmail.com

 <!---
 Tbbfff/Tbbfff is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.